brainhackorg/global2022/CONTRIBUTING.md

 ## Projects

-Projects were updated dynamically in `content/project` using the github workflow `workflows/issue-to-page.yml` that calls the script `issues_to_pages.py`.
+Projects are updated dynamically using the Python `scripts/transform_issues_to_pages.py` script.
+The script parses the GitHub issues in the current repository, filters the issues that correspond to projects, and scrapes the relevant data to generate project Markdown files that are written to the `content/project` folder.
+These files are then processed by the website generator framework to fill the contents of the project page.
+The process is automated using the `.github/workflows/issue-to-page.yml` GitHub workflow.